ionicapple/i-miss-you-so-much_no-words-can-ever-be-enough-to-express-how-much-i-miss-you-everydayi_its-not-fair/README.md

 oh and i like to look put together when i leave the house, so if youre going anywhere with me, 1. you have to go to the barbershop regularly 2. i dont like tshirts + jeans -- but im going to dress you up, im going to give you a new wardrobe, what are you doing with your life im so confused

 going to log into work a little later, submit some jobs, hopefully the job queue is less today

+going to log in to work tomorrow extra early after fajr to submit my jobs in the server, so gonna sleep early